Temporal Ghosts and the Problem With Historical Truth

 The organism did not repeatedly fail to restore continuity.

-It repeatedly became more precise about what continuity actually required.
+It repeatedly became more precise about what operational continuity actually required.

 And honestly, once your continuity organism starts fingerprinting assistant memory to determine whether a thought is temporally alive or merely historically accurate, you are no longer debugging runtime behavior.